 - Life is more fun when it’s messy—especially if you don’t have to clean it up.
 Head to a messy art studio to throw glitter on glue with abandon.
 Or throw it with less abandon at home by trying one of these art projects, designed by some of our favorite local artists.

 - Going to a museum in Portland is fun!
-Print out our Kids Heart Museum guide and have fun completing the scavenger hunt at each location.
+Our Kids Heart Museum guide is a great way to learn about local kid-friendly area museums.
 Be sure to check out this guide to find discounted and free museum days!

 - Some days you just need to check out for a bit.
 We get it.
-Why not veg out with a bag of popcorn at one of these discounted movie theaters?
+Why not veg out with a bag of popcorn at one of these kid-friendly theaters?